1202kbs/Robustness-and-Interpretability/README.md

 Experiment codes for *Bridging Adversarial Robustness and Gradient Interpretability*.

+The work is presented at [2019 ICLR Workshop on SafeML](https://sites.google.com/view/safeml-iclr2019).

 We summarize the results from our paper along with the link to the jupyter notebook that can be used to reproduce the experiment.

 ## Section 2.1.
 Adversarial Training Confines Gradient to Image Manifold